 Once one of the most exclusive nightclubs in the world, Subsix is now a restaurant that offers diners fine cuisine and views that takes the breath away.
 Subsix sits six metres (20 feet) under the surface of the Indian Ocean – 500 metres from the beach of the Niyama Private Island Resort.
 Diners can only reach Subsix by boat from the island.
 They then descend a three-tier staircase into a room like no other.
 The ceiling of Subsix is dominated by waves of Capiz shells and the soft anemone chairs that sit around the low tables are a delight.
 Yes, you can quaff fine champagne and gorge on haute cuisine, but it is the vista from the floor to ceiling windows that will remain with you for years to come.
 The reef that sits in front of Subsix is teaming with parrot fish, eels, groupers and over 90 species of coral.
 The ever-changing scenery is simply mesmerising …

 The underwater dining experience at arguably the world’s greatest hotel starts with a submarine journey.
-Diners are “transported” to Al Mahara in unique fashion and waiting for them is a fantastic dining room which is coupled with cuisine from a multi-Michelin-star winning chef, who specialises in seafood.
+Diners are “transported” to Al Mahara in unique fashion and waiting for them is a fantastic dining room which is coupled with delightful Italian cuisine - a rendition of Capri's two Michelin-starred restaurant by Chef Andrea Migliaccio.
 The dining room is dominated by a floor to ceiling aquarium which gives guests the illusion that they are underwater.
 Located in Dubai’s most luxurious hotel, Al Mahara (“oyster shell” in Arabic) is beautifully furnished and tables by the windows are highly sought after.

 L’OCEANOGRAPHIC SUBMARINO RESTAURANT – Valencia, Spain